Bleed (Soulfly song)

 "Bleed" is the third single by heavy metal band Soulfly, released in 1998 from the self-titled album Soulfly.
 Limp Bizkit guest members Fred Durst and DJ Lethal sing this song about pain, lying and madness with lyrics written by Durst and Max Cavalera.
 This song tributes Cavalera for the untimely death of his stepson Dana.

 "Bleed" was the first music video released by Soulfly.
 Scenes include a fight including strangling, guest singer Durst jumped, and driving with shattered windshield on the driver side of a car.

+In 2017, Annie Zaleski of Spin named it the 22nd-best nu metal track of all time.
+In 2022, Eli Enis of Revolver included the song in his list of the "10 Heaviest Nu-Metal Songs of All Time".